 Yoga combines poses, breathing exercises, relaxation, and meditation to improve physical health and mindfulness.
-Studies have shown that benefits people of all ages by reducing stress, lowering heart rate and blood pressure, relieving anxiety and depression and improving overall fitness, flexibility and strength.
+Studies have shown that yoga benefits people of all ages by reducing stress, lowering heart rate and blood pressure, relieving anxiety and depression, and improving overall fitness, flexibility, and strength.

 As you age, muscles stiffen, joints lose range of motion, and chronic issues like osteoporosis and arthritis become more prevalent.
 Yoga won’t stop the aging process in its tracks, but it slows its effects while helping you to keep your body, mind, and spirit healthier and stronger.

 Practicing Yoga in your 50s, 60s, 70s, and Beyond

 Yoga reduces hypertension caused by stress.
 It can even eliminate your dependency on medication for high blood pressure.
 Experts theorize that yoga’s slow, controlled breathing decreases your nervous system’s activity.

 Our bodies begin to show signs of osteoporosis and low bone density in our 50s.
 Yoga’s weight-bearing activity slows bone thinning and reduces the risks of osteoporosis, especially in postmenopausal women.